Julie-Fabre/bombcell/README.md

 Please note that BombCell is currently unpublished.
 If you find BombCell useful in your work, we kindly request that you acknowledge its contribution by citing xxx.

-Preliminary versions of BombCell have been utilized in the following studies:
+Preliminary versions of BombCell have been used in the following studies:

 [Peters et al., Nature, 2021](https://www.nature.com/articles/s41586-020-03166-8).
 This study employed BombCell to define real, well-isolated striatal units and classify them into MSNs, FSIs, and TANs.
 You can refer to the script bc_selectAndClassifyStriatum (work in progress) to classify striatal cells in a similar manner.